What is Receivable Turnover?

 Interpretation of the Ratio

 Receivables turnover ratio is an absolute figure normally between 2 to 6.
 A receivable turnover ratio of 2 would give an average collection period of 6 Months (12 Months / 2) and similarly 6 would give 2 Months (12 Months / 6).
 Meaning is quite clear.
 A ratio of 2 suggests that the debtor who buys goods today is paying the money after 2 months.
-Similarly, in case of 6, the money realizes after long 6 months.
+Similarly, in the case of 6, the money realizes after a long 6 months.